$50.00

 Biography

-Sojin Lim, PhD (2011), University of Manchester, is Associate Professor at University of Central Lancashire.
+Sojin Lim is an Associate Professor at the University of Central Lancashire.
 She has published research on Korea, including Aid Modalities Determinants: South Korea Triangular Cooperation and Implication towards North Korea (2019).

 Niki J.P.
-Alsford, PhD (2015), SOAS, University of London, is Professor at University of Central Lancashire.
-He has published his research on Taiwan, including Transitions to Modernity in Taiwan: The spirit of 1895 and the cession of Formosa to Japan (2017).
+Alsford is a Professor at the University of Central Lancashire.
+He has published research on Taiwan, including Transitions to Modernity in Taiwan: The Spirit of 1895 and the Cession of Formosa to Japan (2017).